-Opened last November by restaurateur George Abou-Daoud (The Bowery, Delancey, Mission Cantina, District, Tamarind Ave.
-Deli – all within a mile of each other on the same street) – this is his French cafe/wine bar/gourmet market.
+Opened last November by restaurateur George Abou-Daoud.
+He owns The Bowery, Delancey, Mission Cantina, District, Tamarind Ave.
+Deli – all within a mile of each other on the same street.
+This is his French cafe/wine bar/gourmet market.

-If you arrive at exactly 7pm like I did, it’s simple to find free street parking at all the meters.
+If you arrive at exactly 7pm like me, it’s simple to find free street parking at all the meters.
 But after that, it’s $5 for valet.

-I got there a few minutes before Paula and snapped some pictures of the tres chic interior.
+I get there a few minutes before Paula Yoo and snap some pictures of the tres chic interior.

 Apparently, the lunch vibe is very different from the dinner one.
 The menu totally changes …

-… I didn’t witness anyone picking up to-go items from their stocked pantry and deli cases…
+… I don’t witness anyone picking up to-go items from their stocked pantry and deli cases…

 …and the wine drinking begins!

-I was in a sandwich mood so I ordered one of the three that made it over to the dinner switch – The Croque Madame:
+I am in a sandwich mood so I order one of the three that make it over to the dinner switch – The Croque Madame.

 Ham and Gruyere Cheese melted between two pieces of Country Bread, topped with Bechamel sauce and an ooey gooey Sunnyside Up Egg.